Readers' and Journalists' Advisory Panels

 About the Journalists' Advisory Panel

-The Journalists’ Advisory Panel is made up of ten people who are current or retired journalists, from a range of publications including national newspapers, regional newspapers and magazines.
+The Journalists’ Advisory Panel is made up of ten people who are current journalists, from a range of publications including national newspapers, regional newspapers and magazines.
 They meet four times a year to discuss a variety of issues facing the industry, share experiences and to inform the guidance IPSO produces for journalists and editors.

 The panel has provided useful feedback and suggestions on early drafts of IPSO’s guidance on a range of subjects and they discuss a variety of topics about journalism including the Editors’ Code, and the factors which influence editorial standards.